zimm0140/AI-Playground/MIGRATION.md

 ## Overview

 We've implemented a pragmatic approach that:
-1. Modernizes the development environment and CI with tools like Rye
+1. Modernizes the development environment and CI with tools like uv and Rye
 2. Maintains backward compatibility using traditional pip installation
 3. Updates type annotations for Python 3.10+ compatibility
 4. Implements better linting and formatting tools